Motor-integrated drive system

 The ACOPOSmotor module delivers maximum performance by using the latest technology for power devices with minimal power loss as well as a motor series that is optimized for this application.

-With three different sizes, the ACOPOSmotor modules cover the entire spectrum, with a torque range of 1.2 to 10 Nm and a power range of 280 W to 2.3 kW.
+With three different sizes, a torque range of 1.2 to 10 Nm and a power range of 550 W to 2.3 kW, ACOPOSmotor modules cover the entire spectrum.
 For applications that demand more power, an optional fan component can be added at any time to boost performance considerably.

 Decentralized and flexible